timofeysie/django-on-docker/README.md

 # Django on Docker

-This repo was created using the fine article [Dockerizing Django with Postgres, Gunicorn, and Nginx](https://testdriven.io/blog/dockerizing-django-with-postgres-gunicorn-and-nginx/) byMichael Herman from the great testdriven.io site.
+This repo was created using the fine article [Dockerizing Django with Postgres, Gunicorn, and Nginx](https://testdriven.io/blog/dockerizing-django-with-postgres-gunicorn-and-nginx/) by Michael Herman from the great testdriven.io site.

 I will not repeat all the details for this, but note where I found differences in my workflow, and add clarification.